 - Visits can now occur in resident’s rooms, but remain limited to a maximum of two people at a time, and all visitors must practice social distancing of 1.5m while inside the home,

 - All visitors must still be vaccinated against 2020 seasonal influenza, apart from specific exemptions including children aged six months or less and those with a medical contraindication to the vaccine,

 - Entry screening remains in place, along with your current scheduled visits - the duration of which can now be extended in consultation with each resident and Residential Services Manager,

 - Any new visit bookings, or changes to visit schedules must be made in advance via email to ensure that our staff are able to safely facilitate visits, including entry screening requirements.
 Email addresses are available here

-We will also continue to use our existing sign-in process for all visitors.
+A sign-in process is in place for all visitors.
 This process is important because Southern Cross Care is required to provide specific visitor details to an authorised officer for the process of contact tracing in the event of any COVID-19 outbreak.

 Please ensure that any changes to your current visits are made in consultation with your loved one, as it is important that residents are actively involved in this process.
 Please also ensure that all family members and other visitors are aware of the current visitation protocols.

 At our Pearl Supported Care home in Fannie Bay, we are following the current Directions for Aged Care Facilities issued by the Northern Territory Government.
 To access a copy of the Direction, please click here.